GitHub

 • Component source files designed to be edited locally after installation.

-• A composable set of UI patterns for common interface building blocks.
+• A composable set of native-first UI patterns for common interface building blocks.

 • Documentation with usage guidance, examples, and setup notes.